taoheorg/taohe/README.md

 > **Warning**: Although every tao has formal verification specs, `move-prover` is still under development, and might have some limitations.
 Please see each source file for more information.

 ### Using TaoHe for your projects
-You can also add TaoHe as a dependency for your Dove based project by adding these lines to your project's `Move.toml`:
+You can also add TaoHe as a dependency for your Move project by adding these lines to your project's `Move.toml`:

 ```
-[addresses]
-TaoHe = "0x2f66c09143acc52a85fec529a4e20c85"

 [dependencies.TaoHe]
 git = "https://github.com/taoheorg/taohe"
+addr_subst = { "TaoHe" = "0x2f66c09143acc52a85fec529a4e20c85" }
 rev="...."
 ```